arangodb/kube-arangodb/docs/upgrading.md

-Regardless of if you are not only changing the images of community and enterprise of the same major, minor and patch levels, or upgrade both to enterprise and a different version, the procedure is only performed once in a compined step of upgrading version and edition.
+Regardless of if you are not only changing the images of community and enterprise of the same major, minor and patch levels, or upgrade both to enterprise and a different version, the procedure is only performed once in a combined step of upgrading version and edition.